grmte/ml/readme.txt

 2. To generate features see:
 fGen.py -h

-To general all features see:
+To generate all features see:
 fGenAll.py

 3. To generate targets see: